-Some individuals, such as very young children or the insane or unconscious, are incapable of informed consent.
+Age of consent: Some individuals, such as very young children or the insane or unconscious, are incapable of informed consent.
 In that case they are considered as the wards and property of a consenting individual, or unowned.
 If ownership is challenged (by anyone), the decision on ownership must be taken by a duly appointed jury.
-If an individual is considered unowned, by themselves or by anyone else, then they must rely on the charity and intervention of their peers.
+If an individual is considered unowned, by themselves or by anyone else, then they may have to rely on the charity and intervention of their peers.

-Voting is a useful mechanism for determining the opinion of a majority.
-However it gives no authority to any group to impose its will upon an individual without their consent.
+Democracy: Voting is a useful mechanism for determining the opinion of a majority.
+However it gives no authority to any group to harm an individual without their consent.

 This manifesto is an attempt to crystallize in words the concepts that I believe are necessary for peaceful and prosperous coexistence.
 I welcome all comments..

 The paradox of individualism. by Christopher Chantrill

 A 10-point manifesto for individualism.
 Center for Individualism

 The non-aggression principle.
 Wikipedia